 Anarchopanda and friends, headed to a protest.

-On Friday, for the fourth time in under a month, hundreds of Montrealers attempting to participate in a peaceful protest found themselves kettled by the Montreal police.
-Under the municipal P-6 bylaw, police can declare any protest, assembly, or gathering illegal, arrest people, and give them tickets for $637 to upwards of several thousand Canadian dollars just for being there.
-Among those surrounded by riot police, detained for hours, and issued a ticket was the mysterious character known as Anarchopanda.
-A professor at a Montreal area college who attends protests in a panda costume, Anarchopanda became a wildly popular fixture of last year’s student strike.
-At a recent demonstration, he received a second ticket for covering his face, and had the head of his costume confiscated as evidence.
-VICE Canada caught up with him a few hours before that protest, and asked what makes this panda tick.
+On Friday, for the fourth time in under a month, hundreds of Montrealers attempting to participate in a peaceful protest found themselves kettled by the SPVM.
+Under the P-6 bylaw, Montreal police can declare any protest, assembly or gathering illegal, arrest people, and give them tickets of $637 up to several thousand dollars just for being there.
+Among those surrounded by riot police, detained for hours and issued a ticket was the mysterious character known as Anarchopanda.
+A professor at a Montreal area college who attends protests in a Panda costume, Anarchopanda became a wildly popular fixture of last year’s student strike.
+At a recent demonstration he received a second ticket for covering his face, and had the head of his costume confiscated as evidence.
+VICE Canada caught up with him a few hours before that protest, and asked what makes this Panda tick.

 Anarchopanda: [laughs] Anarchopanda was a response to the violence that students were suffering.
 It came from an idea I had long before the strike, to have a line of mascots in different costumes between the police and the protesters.
 Since I didn’t have the crew to do it, I just went ahead and did it by myself.